MGDIS/core-ui/packages/img/README.md

 # img

-Package to manage images used in MGDIS products.
+This package is designed to manage images used in MGDIS products.

-Images **MUST** be a `SVG` file.
+Images **MUST** be in the SVG file format.

-Images have to be placed in `src`, in its corresponding folder.
-We have `icons` and `illustations` for now.
+Images should be placed in the `src` directory, within their respective folders.
+Currently, we have `icons` and `illustrations` folders.

-On build `SVG` files are minified and a `PNG` will also be created.
+## Build

+During the build process, SVG files in each folder are minified, PNG alternatives are generated, and an `index.json` file containing the file names is created.

-It is possible to clean the src files running the command `svgo:src`.
+There is also a command available to clean the `src` files.
+By running the `svgo:src` command, SVGs will be prettified (not minified).

+## Illustations

+To allow for customization, classes must be added to every SVG element (path, circle, etc.).

+The required format for these classes is: `svg-{filename}-color-{number}`.

+For example, if the file name is `no-data.svg`, the classes should be `svg-no-data-color-1`, `svg-no-data-color-2`, `svg-no-data-color-3`, and so on.